paulkim219/Linear-Regression/README.md

-# MLDS400-HW3
+# Linear Regression
-This is my MLDS400 HW3 project on linear regression
+This is my project on linear regression

 This project will perform linear regression in Python and R